Ted Dabney: Later life and death

 Dabney married twice.
 First with Joan Wahrmund, with whom he had two daughters, later with Carolyn, who he predeceased.

 After leaving the computer industry, Ted and Carolyn Dabney managed a grocery store and later a deli in Crescent Mills, California.
 Around 2006, they moved from California to a property he owned near Okanogan National Forest in Washington.
 The Dabneys later returned to California, taking up residence in Clearlake, a city north of San Francisco.
-Their house was completely destroyed in the Clayton Fire in August 2016.
-A GoFundMe account was set up to help the Dabneys resettle, but it was cancelled after Dabney confirmed that he didn't need it.

 After his departure from Atari, Dabney did not receive much publicity, and until 2009, his contributions towards Atari and the early days of video games were generally forgotten.
 Dabney reappeared in 2009, following an announcement made by Paramount Pictures the previous year that they were going to make a biographical film based on Nolan Bushnell, but had never approached Dabney for any input.
 Dabney gave an interview with video game historian Leonard Herman in Edge that described his contributions towards Atari, and acknowledged that "I'm sure [Bushnell] had no desire to even acknowledge that I ever existed" and "He wouldn't give me any credit even while I was still there".
-He was the subject of an oral history discussion with the Computer History Museum in July of 2012.
+He was the subject of an oral history discussion with the Computer History Museum in July 2012.

-The Dabneys lost their Lake County home in the 2016 Clayton Fire, relocating to nearby Clearlake.
+The Dabneys lost their Lake County home in the August 2016 Clayton Fire, relocating to nearby Clearlake.
+A GoFundMe account was set up to help the Dabneys resettle, but it was cancelled after Dabney confirmed that he didn't need it.
 Dabney was diagnosed with esophageal cancer in late 2017, and opted against treatment after being told he had eight months to live.

+Dabney admitted he cut almost all ties to the video game industry and had minimal involvement with it in his later years.
+He said about the only involvement in it was when he'd watch his grandchildren play their games, and he'd tell them "Grandpa helped make these games, and they'd look at me like I'm crazy, because if I helped invent video games, why wasn't I more known like Walt Disney or Steve Jobs?"

 In March 2018, members of the Smithsonian Institution interviewed Dabney for an oral history from his point of view, which ran for eight hours at his home in California.

 He died on May 26, 2018, in his Clearlake home from complications from the cancer.